maguro27/DCGAN_VDB/README.md

 # DCGAN_VDB
-DCGAN with Variational Discriminator Bottleneck
+DCGAN with Variational Discriminator Bottleneck in Chainer